Rain Chexit: European Union Grants Brexit Delay To U.K. — Again

 One way forward may very well run through the British ballot box.

-Though Johnson's attempt to call snap elections foundered last month amid resistance from opposition lawmakers in the Labour Party, he has renewed his push since reaching a new deal with the EU — only to have Parliament quickly delay a vote on the deal.
+While Johnson's attempt to call snap elections foundered last month amid resistance from opposition lawmakers in the Labour Party, Parliament did pass the "second reading" of his new deal with the EU.
+But it demanded more time to consider the legislation.

 This time, though, Johnson appears more likely to succeed in getting new elections.
 That's because this time, unlike last month, his call for elections also appears to have the backing of the Scottish National Party's leader in Parliament, Ian Blackford, who tweeted a statement of support Monday.